mitsoul/mitsoul.github.io/docs/index.md

 2. do this while prioritizing quality over quantity, focusing on building solid infrastructure and workflows to scale up high-quality production in future semesters. -->

 <!-- This website is under development.
 Check back at the end of January when we will have several courses on here, more information about each of our projects, and some sort of manifesto that provides a more formal analysis of our long-term vision. -->

-If you want to get involved in any capacity or talk about anything, please email us at `soul@mit.edu` -- we'd love to talk to you!

 ---